oicleevan/the-deeps/README.md

 ## building from source

-To make the software, GNU make is required.
+To make the software, GNU make and g++ is required.
 Type `make` to compile the program.
 It places a binary in `bin/`.

 Currently only supports Linux-based systems.
 I don't have a Windows or MacOS machine to test on, so if anyone wishes to port this, that would be great!